Tenafly PediatricsSend me info

 Check-ups continue for age 2, 2 and a half, and then annually from age 3 - 6 with more lab tests, such as hemoglobins, urinalysis and cholesterol tests, being performed.
 These tests can all be done at the practice, or you can take your child to a lab as an option if your insurance does not cover in-house labs.

 At age 3 we recommend your child's eyesight be screened with the Pediavision.
 This is a tool that screens for common issues like eye muscle weakness and near sightedness, without the need for the child to read off letters or numbers.
-A link to a video demonstrating this device can be found by clicking here:

 If you choose to have your child go to an ophthalmologist instead, you should take him/her by age 4.
 At age 3 we also test your child's hearing using a device that does not rely on your child's cooperation, but tests the eardrum objectively.